Tag: tips

 And just like that my 10 minutes painting session becomes a 2-hours one!

-So remember, the key here is to nudge yourself to begin with.
+So remember, the key here is to nudge yourself to start.
 This will create a landslide motivation loop that will keep you going without even realising it!
-You even finish your entire army this way.
+You’ll even finish your entire army this way.

 What about you?
 Do you agree with my Paint The Boot method?
 Maybe you have another way to overcome the lack of hobby motivation?
 Let me know in the comments!
 Until next time